Core concepts โ

 </template>Details

-Hence the parent element must have height, otherwise map will collapse.
+The parent element must have height, otherwise the map collapses.